-Work Experience
+47. Work Experience

-The school adopts Sutton LA detailed procedures to safeguard students undertaking work experience, including arrangements for checking people who provide placements and supervising students on work experience which are in accordance with the guidance in Keeping Children Safe in Education (July 2020).
-[Refer to school 'Z' Drive].
+The school adopts Sutton LA detailed procedures to safeguard students undertaking work experience, including arrangements for checking people who provide placements and supervising students on work experience which are in accordance with the guidance in Keeping Children Safe in Education (Sept 2022).

-Children staying with host families (See Educational Visits and Trips Policy)
+48. Children Staying With Host Families (See Educational Visits and Trips Policy)

 The school may make arrangements for students to stay with a host family during a foreign exchange trip or sports tour.
-In such circumstances the school follows the guidance in Keeping Children Safe in Education 2021, guidelines can be found on the school 'Z Drive' to ensure that hosting arrangements are as safe as possible.
+In such circumstances the school follows the guidance in Keeping Children Safe in Education 2022 to ensure that hosting arrangements are as safe as possible.
 Some overseas students may reside with host families during school terms and we will work with the Local Authority to check that such arrangements are safe and suitable.